• About

 Awards

-A panel of judges will award first, second and third prize in each category, with prize values ranging from £50 to £150.
+A panel of judges will award first, second and third prize in each category, with prize values ranging from £50 to £150 in art vouchers.
 Additionally, Highly Commended Certificates will also be awarded in each category.

 New Entrant Awards